MicrosoftDocs/sdk-api/sdk-api-src/content/threadpoolapiset/nf-threadpoolapiset-closethreadpoolcleanupgroupmembers.md

 ### -param ptpcg [in, out]

-A <b>TP_CLEANUP_GROUP</b> structure that defines the cleanup group.
-The <a href="https://docs.microsoft.com/windows/desktop/api/threadpoolapiset/nf-threadpoolapiset-createthreadpoolcleanupgroup">CreateThreadpoolCleanupGroup</a> function returns this structure.
+A pointer to a <b>TP_CLEANUP_GROUP</b> structure that defines the cleanup group.
+The <a href="https://docs.microsoft.com/windows/desktop/api/threadpoolapiset/nf-threadpoolapiset-createthreadpoolcleanupgroup">CreateThreadpoolCleanupGroup</a> function returns this pointer.

 ### -param fCancelPendingCallbacks [in]